Fostering A Chinchilla (Or Other Animal)

 How long do you provide the above supplies?
 During the time you are fostering the chinchilla, we continue to provide supplies.
 However, we will not ship or deliver these supplies, so we recommend that when you come to pick up your chinchilla and supplies for fostering, you have enough for awhile.

 What if I don't have a cage?
-If you do not have your own cage for fostering a chinchilla, the cages we are lending out are guinea-pig-type cages.
+If you do not have your own cage for fostering a chinchilla, the cages we are typically able to lend out are guinea-pig-type cages.
 Obviously, we'd like our adoptive homes to keep their chins in a bit more of a taller, more exciting cage, but those cages are not always available.
 We may or may not have cages to lend out, depending on circumstances here at the rescue, so you may have to wait for a cage to become available.

 How long will I foster?
 As long as you want!
 Preferably we ask that you foster for at least a few months, so that you don't take a chin to foster and return it the following week, but you can foster for any length of time.
 If you take home a foster and decide it's not for you, you can bring it back to the rescue.
 Ideally, we'd like people to foster until the chinchilla gets adopted, to prevent the chinchillas from being shuffled around from home to home.

 Which chinchillas can I foster?
 We are currently fostering out our adults and senior chinchillas.
 If you are experienced in chinchillas, we likely have some difficult-to-adopt chinchillas that you might be interested in fostering.
 If not, that's fine, we have plenty of adults / seniors that are looking for a nice foster home which would be fine for beginners / the average chinchilla owner.
 Adults are chinchillas that are 1+ years of age.
 Sorry, but the younger chinchillas are adopted so quickly, that they are not available for fostering.